VivekkumarChauhan/House-Price-Prediction-App/README.md

 6.**Access the Web Interface Open your web browser and navigate to http://127.0.0.1:5000/.
 You can now input flower measurements and classify them using the KNN or Logistic Regression models.**

+## Usage
+1.**Enter the area, number of bedrooms, bathrooms, floors, and age of the house in the input fields.**
+2.**Click on "Predict Price" to get the estimated price of the house.**

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.